 - Installation guide

-- Adaptive Vision Deep Learning Library and Filters
+- Aurora Vision Deep Learning Library and Filters

-To use Deep Learning Filters, Library or Service with Adaptive Vision Studio or Adaptive Vision Library, a corresponding version of Adaptive Vision Deep Learning must be installed (the best idea is to use the newest versions of both from our website).
+To use Deep Learning Filters, Library or Service with Aurora Vision Studio or Aurora Vision Library, a corresponding version of Aurora Vision Deep Learning must be installed (the best idea is to use the newest versions of both from our website).
 Before installation, please check your hardware configuration.

 Deep Learning is available in two versions: